Henry John Burnett: Trial

 At his trial, Burnett's defence was that at the time of the crime he was insane or alternatively, that this was a case of diminished responsibility.
 Both defences failed after the jury had considered the evidence for 25 minutes.
-The court had heard expert witness evidence from three psychiatrists: A. M. Wylie, the Physician Superintendent of the Royal Cornhill Hospital, Professor Miller and Ian M Lowit, Consultant Child Psychiatrist, all of whom agreed that Burnett should be reprieved on psychiatric grounds.
-In letters later sent to The Scotsman newspaper, Professor Miller and Dr Lowit explained that their evidence suggested that Burnett displayed what Miller described as psychopathic tendencies, for which he had received treatment in hospital in the past.
+The court had heard expert witness evidence from three psychiatrists: A. M. Wylie, the Physician Superintendent of the Royal Cornhill Hospital, Professor Miller and Ian M. Lowit, Consultant Child Psychiatrist, all of whom agreed that Burnett should be reprieved on psychiatric grounds.
+In letters later sent to The Scotsman newspaper, Miller and Lowit explained that their evidence suggested that Burnett displayed what Miller described as psychopathic tendencies, for which he had received treatment in hospital in the past.
 It was revealed in Court that he had been violent in the past and had also attempted suicide.

 In correspondence with The Scotsman and the Howard League for Penal Reform, it appears that the expert psychiatric evidence was mocked by the press and discounted by the Crown.
 The argument for capital punishment hinged upon the use of a firearm: murder by firearm was by law a capital offence, in order to deter criminals from deeds like armed robbery; the expert witnesses indicated that Burnett's use of the weapon better fitted an impulsive crime of passion than a crime motivated by the intentions that capital punishment was supposed to deter.
 His mother and father both appeared in the witness box and his mother broke down in the court.
 After he was sentenced to death, both his own family and that of the victim petitioned for his reprieve.

 However, there was no appeal from Burnett and at 8.00 am on Thursday, 15 August 1963, the 21-year-old was executed on Britain's newest gallows (built in 1962 to Home Office-approved specifications) as a crowd of 200 people gathered outside the prison.
 Executioner Harry Allen and his assistant Samuel Plant performed the hanging.
 Shortly afterwards, Burnett's body was buried in an unmarked grave within the walls of the prison, as was customary.